-What are Endoscopic Skull Base & Orbital Surgery?
+What is Endoscopic Skull Base & Orbital Surgery?

 Endoscopic Skull Base Surgery is a highly specialized, minimally invasive surgical technique for evaluating, diagnosing and treating benign or cancerous growths located on the underside of the brain, the base of the skull and the upper vertebrae of the spinal column.
 It can also be advantageous in repairing spinal fluid leaks, congenital anomalies and malformations.